 Three best tips to reduce likelihood of snoring:

-- Try sleeping on your side rather than on your back and elevating your upper body slightly with extra pillows or a special wedge-shaped pillow.
+- Sleep on your side rather than your back and try elevating your upper body/head end of the bed slightly using a special wedge-shaped pillow or a folded blanket placed between mattress and base.

 A common comment several days after applying these suggestions is: “I had the best sleep in decades last night.”